Pioneer18/backend-challenge/README.md

 #SOLUTION
--API Routes allow user to create new Physcian Documents, -get all documents,
+- API Routes allow user to create new Physcian Documents,
+- get all documents,
--get all documents meeting one or more of user search conditions, -get all documents containing a selected county name and return related facility location names, -get a specific document by id (e.g. click on the link to open a id selected document) -get and update a specific document by id (e.g. click on a documnent and update any updated paths in the document), -delete a document selected by id (e.g. click on document link and delete it), -post a new document with inputed physcian data,
+- get all documents meeting one or more of user search conditions,
+- get all documents containing a selected county name and return related facility location names,
+- get a specific document by id (e.g. click on the link to open a id selected document)
+- get and update a specific document by id (e.g. click on a documnent and update any updated paths in the document),
+- delete a document selected by id (e.g. click on document link and delete it),
+- post a new document with inputed physcian data,
--all CRUD op routes are basic auth protected by userName: admin passWord: carnahangroup
+- all CRUD op routes are basic auth protected by userName: admin passWord: carnahangroup

 #TESTING